 Producers have many options when it comes to selling their livestock.
 Of course the focus is on maximising returns for their work and investment in getting livestock ready for sale.
-Saleyards are one option and there are a number of reasons why this is a good option, but there are also several things to look out for in saleyards to ensure your livestock is presented in the best light so you achieve the best price.
+Saleyards are one option and there are a number of reasons why this is a good option, but there are also several things to look out for in saleyards to ensure your livestock are presented in the best light so you achieve the best price.

 Saleyards create competition and are the true price setter for the industry.
 The auction system encourages bidding with stock going to the highest bidder.
 In contrast, selling direct to abattoirs reduces travel for stock and does not attract a yard fee, and the price is known before the stock leave the farm.
 The price is set and may prove better if a market is slowing, but if prices are trending upwards, a saleyard often achieves a better result.
 The costs associated with selling through the saleyard are offset by the higher price attracted.